 - In "Gravestone in Sicily", the client is a Sicilian priest whose family was killed by gunmen under a pair of brothers who run the local mafia.
 He could only pay Golgo for one brother's death, however.
 At the client's request, Golgo assists him in killing the second brother by making a customized rifle the priest would use after being snuck into the first brother's coffin.
 The priest does manage to kill the brother with just one shot, but is promptly gunned down by his bodyguards.
 The last words of the story say it all:Those last rites that I gave were for myself, knowing that when I laid down in that coffin that I was a dead man.
-May God forgive me for my trespasses as I could not forgive those who trespassed against me.
+May God forgive me my trespasses even as I did not forgive those who trespassed against me.

 - Although Golgo manages to save Los Angeles from a nuclear meltdown "Wasteland", it turns out his client had witnessed an earlier hit of his, and had withdrawn the truth from Golgo in order to hire him.
 After the job is accomplished, the client takes off his clothes to commit suicide by rapid radiation poisoning while revealing the truth to Duke.
 Golgo lights him one last smoke before putting a bullet in his head off-screen.

 - In "Way of the Wiseguy", an aging mafia boss gives a wannabe member one chance to enter the gang and avenging the death of the boss' son by killing a senator who was in cahoots with the gang's enemies.
 For one moment, it's as if the would-be mafioso would accomplish the job.
 It was all a set-up.
 He was supposed to be a distraction so Golgo could kill the senator while making it look like his bodyguards had killed him.
 The would-be mafioso doesn't even hit the senator.